 Below are broad pointers that you need to keep in mind while putting together an effective PR plan

 Choose a plan format that is relevant!

 Brief: THE most important part before making a plan is to have a proper brief from the client.
 This will cover what activities they wish to do, what is their expectation and what is their budget based, on which you can make a plan.
 Taking the brief in person is a great idea!
 It helps you get a feel of the person and the company and elements that the client might not think necessary while putting down a written brief.

-Cost – The biggest bone of contention between the client and PR agency.
+Cost: The biggest bone of contention between the client and the PR agency.
 Once, you have a thorough understanding of the brief, it is imperative that you also get clarity on the cost and the budget.
-This ensures that you tailor make your plan.
+This ensures that you tailor-make your plan.
 This is one aspect you should be crystal clear about especially when it comes to the Out of Pocket expenses.
 Always make sure that the cost estimate gives you the scope of negotiating.

-Format– Choose a format (word doc or excel or power point) which is best suited to the industry and individual client representative at hand.
-If you are aiming for the individual then make sure that the person is the decision maker.
+Format: Choose a format (word doc or excel or PowerPoint) that is best suited to the industry and individual client representative at hand.
+If you are aiming for the individual, then make sure that the person is the decision-maker.

 Presentation: Once you have the above in place how you present your plan can have a huge impact on whether you win the pitch or not.
 Yes, PowerPoint verbose slides are one way to go.
 But if you are there in person, use the opportunity to showcase to the client your oration and communication skills.
 Use your creativity and originality to move away from tried and tested methods so that they sit up and take notice of you.

 Connect with us on firstname.lastname@example.org to know more about how we can help your brand create a powerful story.

 About Nucleus PR